Cerebre-ai/nixpkgs-extra/README.md

 ## How to add new dotnet version

+### Automatically

+An GH action is run automatically daily and detects new versions.
+As soon as they are released and found, a PR to this repo is created.
+One just needs to accept it.

+### Manually

+If for some reason you want to do this manually, you can either:

+- go to Actions -> Update Dotnet Versions -> click "Run workflow".
+- or to do it locally:

-Just call the below script with the proper version argument:
+Call the below script with the proper version argument:

 ```bash
 # an example